 Well Done: 150°F (66°C) – 1 to 4 hours (Firm, dry, not pink at all.)

-(Personally, I find anything over 137°F too dry for a tenderloin.)
+(Personally, I find anything over 137°F too dry for a sous vide pork loin temp.)

 Yes, here’s how: Add the rub to the pork tenderloin, cover with plastic and refrigerate for one hour.
 Sprinkle with salt and pepper.
 Sear all surfaces of the pork in a very hot pan and then place in a 375°F oven and roast just until the pork is cooked through, about 15 minutes.